API Reference

 @maybe_with_pool expr

-Conditionally enables pooling based on MAYBE_POOLING_ENABLED[].
-If disabled, pool_name becomes nothing, and acquire! falls back to standard allocation.
+Conditionally enables pooling based on MAYBE_POOLING[].
+If disabled, pool_name is bound to a DisabledPool sentinel (e.g. DISABLED_CPU on CPU), and acquire! falls back to standard allocation.

 Useful for libraries that want to let users control pooling behavior at runtime.